angrybacon/doomsday-wiki/markdown/articles/2021/07/27/ddft-brewing.md

 configuration.
 When the most important thing is being able to cast your spells on time, fetching for basics, or green or white sources, can be a liability.
-In the _Mindkiller_ variant, the power of Brainstorm both in setup and in piles is worth contorting the mana a bit to play a handful of fetches.
+In the _Mindkiller_ variant, the power of Brainstorm both in setup and in piles is worth contorting the mana a bit to play a handful of fetchlands.

 :::row{variant=CENTERED}
 Prismatic Ending